ogustavoalves/ogustavoalves/README.md

 </div>
 <div>

-  * Currently learning: TypeScript, React, React Native, Data Analysis and Linux;
+  * Currently learning: Data Science, IA and Linux;
   * My hobbies are Reading, going to the Gym and listening to Music.

 </div>